nestauk/ds-cookiecutter/GUIDELINES.md

 ## `python is not pandas`

-tldr; Avoid using `pandas` except for where it makes things ridiculously simple.
-That is not so say that you should not use `pandas`, but rather that you should generally assume that `pandas` is making your life harder.
+tldr; Using `pandas` as a means to perform transformations or calculations on your data should be avoided, unless it clearly simplifies the logic and readability of your code.
+That is not so say that you should not use `pandas`, but rather that you justify to yourself that `pandas` isn't making your life harder in lieu of using standard `python` tools.

 Code containing lots of `pandas` operations are almost impossible to review, and therefore have the capacity to accumulate vast numbers of bugs.